sashkab/docker-postfix/README.md

 ## Warning

-This is open relay server, so do not host it on public interfaces.
+If configured incorrectly, this can become an open relay SMTP server, so hosting it on public interfaces is not advisable.

 ## Why

-If you have devices which can send notifications, but does not support SMTP authentication, or SMTP authentication is broken -- open relay can help.
-It will relay via another SMTP server. `Received` header will be hidden, so your internal network information won't leak.
+If you have devices which can send notifications, but does not support SMTP authentication, or SMTP authentication is broken -- relay SMTP server can help.
+It will relay via upstream SMTP server. `Received` header will be hidden, so your internal network information won't leak.

 ## Usage